vikasprashar99/ResumeParser/README.md

-# ResumeParser in Python for PDF AND DOC FILES
+# Resume Reader in Python for PDF AND DOC FILES

 Install Python First
 Install Django in the system by command pip install Django.